anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 ## Addition of Parameter to RDAP Media Type

-This document defines the optional parameter "exts_list" for the media type for the "application/rdap+json" as described in (#parameter).
+This document defines the optional parameter "exts_list" for the media type "application/rdap+json" as described in (#parameter).

-The IETF requests the IANA to add this document as an additional reference to the IANA media type registry for the media type "application/rdap+json".
+The IETF requests the IANA to add this document as an additional reference to the IANA Media Type registry at [@MEDIA-TYPES] for the media type "application/rdap+json".

 # Acknowledgements